apnordin/Myxx-Code-Challenge/README.md

 ### `npm test`

-If you wish to write unit tests, this will launch the test runner in the interactive watch mode.
+I have not yet written unit tests, but this will launch the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.